Is SocialPilot worth buying?

 This is where automated posting apps like SocialPilot can help you.
 SocialPilot lets you set up your social network accounts and allows you to schedule posts in advance.
-At the moment, it lets you connect to Facebook, Google plus, Twitter, and LinkedIn.
+At the moment, it lets you connect to Facebook, Twitter, and LinkedIn.
 Available as a web app and a Chrome extension, SocialPilot can be accessed from any browser.
 You can utilize their free plan to connect with five social media profile or connect more profile by upgrading to pro accounts.

 Here’s how this tool can easily set your Facebook, Twitter and LinkedIn posts on autopilot.